pikulet/anti-debugging/README.md

 # :dagger: anti-analysis :dagger:

-This is a collection of anti-analysis techniques and their corresponding API calls.
+This is a collection of anti-analysis techniques used by Windows malware, and their corresponding API calls.

 Anti-debugging:
 - DebuggerCheck - checks for invasive debuggers